YES and YAS assay: Relevance

 Substances with an activating or inhibitory effect on the estrogen and/or androgen receptor of organisms may interfere with reproduction, affect the metabolism and immune system and induce the formation of tumors.

 This assay is suitable for detecting numerous natural and synthetic hormonally active substances such as environmental toxins from everyday products, e.g. birth control pill ingredients (17α-ethinylestradiol), synthetic materials (bisphenol A, phthalates), pesticides (methoxychlorine) and non-ionic surfactants (alkylphenols).
 The test has a good reproducibility and concordance with literature data of in vivo or in vitro data.

 Advantages

-The assay has a very good sensitivity (detection limit for 17β-estradiol in the YES assay about 5 x 10^{−12} M or 1.4 ng/L), and the microplate format requires only small amounts of sample.
+The assay has a very good sensitivity (detection limit for 17β-estradiol in the YES assay about 5 × 10^{−12} M or 1.4 ng/L), and the microplate format requires only small amounts of sample.
 Analysis of native aqueous samples, concentrated environmental samples and chemicals or mixtures in solvents like ethanol or DMSO is possible.

 Results can be obtained as quickly as after an overnight exposure.

 The handling of yeast cells is generally less demanding than mammalian cell culture.